|

 Yet if the widow has no one to look after her, if she is dedicated

-church can look after her.
-If
+then the church can look after her.

-the widow is worldly and does not really trust God, then this widow
+and does not really trust God, then this widow should find help elsewhere.

-is only common sense.
+This is only common sense.
 It

 places the responsibility on the family so the church can care for those

-who need the care most.
-Paul says that if a person does not provide for his
+verse 8 Paul says that if a person does not provide for his relatives, and

-than an unbeliever, “and has denied the truth”.
+unbeliever, “and has denied the truth”.

 What does “denying the truth mean”?